-She described the relationship between the WPP and Trinity as “long term.”
+She described the relationship between the WPP and Trinity as “long-term.”
 She added, “From Trinity’s inception, we were able to meet and sync our vision, having two organizations with a single vision of growth.
 It was just natural.”
 Trinity’s president lauded the relationship and spoke of some of the benefits it has brought the students from their involvement with WPP.
 “The students are able to observe various operations here in the surgery theatre.
-They (the students) are able to ask questions and work with the doctors in unique circumstances providing unparalleled educational opportunity.
+They (the students) are able to ask questions and work with the doctors in unique circumstances providing unparalleled educational opportunities.
 This is very beneficial for them.”
 Steve Wilson added, “Our students observe the physicians and help as appropriate.”
 He continued, “they get to help prepare patients in some cases, especially out in the field across a wide variety of cases.
 It’s a great learning experience for our students and a benefit from the relationship and support over the years.”

 While the years of collaboration would seem to remove any question as to why the school donated, President Wilson noted: “There is a tremendous need on St. Vincent and we see this as we help.
 We certainly want to fill the gaps that are in the healthcare system here, especially in the outlying countryside.
 The hospital has limited capacity to do this.
 While we’re an international community, we consider ourselves a part of St. Vincent and are, as adopted Vincentians, obligated to join in local efforts however we can.”